kHarshit/kHarshit.github.io/_posts/2019-03-15-quick-intro-to-object-detection.md

 * **Faster R-CNN:** Unlike Fast R-CNN which uses selective search for ROI, Faster R-CNN uses Region Proposal Network (RPN) to predict proposals from features.
 * **Mask R-CNN:** It extends Faster R-CNN.
 Mask R-CNN is used for instance segmentation which not only does object detection but also predicts object masks.

-*Read more about how Faster R-CNN and Mask R-CNN works in the [instance segmentation post]({% post_url 2019-08-23-quick-intro-to-instance-segmentation %}).*
+*Read more about how Faster R-CNN and Mask R-CNN work in the [instance segmentation post]({% post_url 2019-08-23-quick-intro-to-instance-segmentation %}).*

 ## Detection without proposals

 There are other object detection methods that use detection without proposals.
-The above discussed object detection methods are slow due to their two-stage design.
-The following methods follows a one stage detection system, and, hence are faster though not as good in terms of accuracy compared to R-CNN family.
+The following methods are faster though not as good in terms of accuracy compared to R-CNN family.

 ### YOLO (You Only Look Once)